LoopKit/loopdocs/docs/nightscout/remote-commands.md

 * A new One-Time Password (OTP) is required for each remote command that issues a bolus or adds a carb entry
     * The OTP updates every 30 seconds
-    * Both the sending device and the Looper's phone must have automatic time enabled
+    * Both the sending device and the Loop phone must have automatic time enabled
 * Remote Overrides do not require a One-Time Password (OTP)
-    * There are some versions of *Nightscout* that provide a row for entry of an OTP for &nbsp;<span translate="no">Temporary Override</span>&nbsp; in the &nbsp;<span translate="no">Nightscout Careportal</span>
+    * There are some versions of *Nightscout* that provide a row for entry of an OTP for Temporary Override in the *Nightscout* Careportal
     * Leave that row blank

 !!! question "Do I have to use *Loop Caregiver* ?"